Back to core workflows Fix dependency resolution Tune package metadata Jump to monorepo patterns

 pnpm --filter @scope/ui build

-# Include dependencies of the target package
+# Include the package and everything it depends on

-pnpm --filter "...@scope/ui" build
+pnpm --filter '...@scope/ui' build

-pnpm --filter "...[origin/main]" build
+pnpm --filter '...[origin/main]' build

 Yarn (v3+ / Berry)

-# Explicit workspace routing
+# Explicit single-workspace routing

 yarn workspace @scope/ui run build